 3. Adjusting Your Portfolio’s Allocations to Lessen Risk

 If you are nearing retirement age, your portfolio may not have the time to make up for the losses when stocks dip.
 Financial experts recommend that as you get closer to retirement, you should be lessening your risk.
-For example, your portfolio should not be invested 100 percent in equities if you are 10 years out because that puts you at extreme risk of losing your savings in a very short time in a downturn.
+For example, for most folks, your portfolio should not be invested 100 percent in equities if you are 10 years out because that puts you at extreme risk of losing your savings in a very short time in a downturn.

 4. Be Prepared and Be Flexible

 Many things can happen during and after a recession.
 Jobs are lost, with some business and industries never fully recovering or being completely wiped out.
 This means you need to have some flexibility and alternative plans in place to free up cash flow.
 You may need to downsize, consider retiring earlier than planned, or changing what your plans are going to be.
 You may need to consider working part-time or living in an area where the cost of living is less.

 5. Hiring a Financial Advisor